s0/BitLantern/README.md

     therefore each will require separate signatures and appropriate labels.
 * `"verifications"` - a list of verifications, either just hashes of the files, or a gpg signature of the file.

+* `"signature"` - a single signatures that signs a message constructed from the preceding fields.
+Specifically,concatenate the values from "src","version", "srcVersion","label",the data field from each verification.
+This can be either a salpack or gpg signature

   There will be a minimum requirement of at least a particular hash algorithm (probably blake2) which will serve as **canonical** hash of a file, and the